wesleycamargo/azure-docs.pt-br/articles/storage/storage-dotnet-how-to-use-tables.md

     // Create the table client.
     CloudTableClient tableClient = storageAccount.CreateCloudTableClient();

-    //Create the CloudTable that represents the "people" table.
+    // Create the CloudTable that represents the "people" table.
     CloudTable table = tableClient.GetTableReference("people");

     // Define the query, and select only the Email property.